Think-and-Dev/rskswap-com/src/pages/docs/v2/06-smart-contract-integration/05-using-flash-swaps.md

 ## Multi-Token

-In the case where the token withdrawn is _not_ the token returned (i.e. DAI was requested in the flash swap, and WETH was returned, or vice versa), the fee simplifies to the simple swap case.
-This means that the standard `getAmountIn` pricing function should be used to calculate e.g. the amount of WETH that must be returned in exchange for the amount of DAI that was requested out.
+In the case where the token withdrawn is _not_ the token returned (i.e. DOC was requested in the flash swap, and WRBTC was returned, or vice versa), the fee simplifies to the simple swap case.
+This means that the standard `getAmountIn` pricing function should be used to calculate e.g. the amount of WRBTC that must be returned in exchange for the amount of DOC that was requested out.

 This fee calculation is an excellent reason to use Uniswap flash swaps - if you pay for your flash swap in the corresponding pair token, it's free!

 ## Single-Token

-In the case where the token withdrawn is the _same_ as the token returned (i.e. DAI was requested in the flash swap, used, then returned, or vice versa with WETH), the following condition must be satisfied:
+In the case where the token withdrawn is the _same_ as the token returned (i.e. DOC was requested in the flash swap, used, then returned, or vice versa with WRBTC), the following condition must be satisfied:

-`DAIReservePre - DAIWithdrawn + (DAIReturned * .997) >= DAIReservePre`
+`DOCReservePre - DOCWithdrawn + (DOCReturned * .997) >= DOCReservePre`

 It may be more intuitive to rewrite this formula in terms of a "fee" levied on the _withdrawn_ amount (despite the fact that Uniswap always levies fees on input amounts, in this case the _returned_ amount, here we can simplify to an effective fee on the _withdrawn_ amount).
 If we rearrange, the formula looks like:

-`(DAIReturned * .997) - DAIWithdrawn >= 0`
+`(DOCReturned * .997) - DOCWithdrawn >= 0`

-`DAIReturned >= DAIWithdrawn / .997`
+`DOCReturned >= DOCWithdrawn / .997`

 So, the effective fee on the withdrawn amount is `.003 / .997 ≈ 0.3009027%`.